jramkiss/jramkiss.github.io/_posts/2021-10-02-MLE-loss-regression.md

 summary: Parameter estimation in linear regression from 2 perspectives.
 ---

 In this post I approach parameter estimation in linear regression from two seemingly different perspectives, which end up with the same solution.
-This may be trivial to most people but I only made the connection recently and find it beautiful.
+This may be trivial to most people but I only made the connection recently and find it cool.

 In a linear regression setting, we want to explain our response, $y$, using a linear combination of covariates, $X$.
 The question is how to estimate the parameters, $\beta$, of this linear funciton.
 The first approach would be to make an assumption about the distribution of errors and use this to form a likelihood function from which we can do maximum likelihood estimation.
 A second approach could be to completely by-pass any distributional assumption on the error and instead, choose a loss function to minimize.